East Central University: History

 The university was founded as East Central State Normal School in 1909, two years after Oklahoma was admitted as the 46th U.S. state.
 It was one of the six newly created state funded normal schools that were designed to provide four years of "preparatory" (or high school) study, followed by two years of college work towards teacher certification.
 The school's establishment was the product of the intense lobbying efforts of the 25,000 Club, a local booster group.
 The club raised funds for faculty salaries so classes could begin that fall in local churches and public school classrooms.
 Graduates of the normal school program received lifetime teaching certification statewide.
 The 1910 Oklahoma Legislature funded faculty salaries and the construction of a building on a 16 acre site donated by a Chickasaw allottee.
 In 1919, the normal schools were authorized by the Oklahoma Legislature to offer four years of teacher education, to offer bachelor's degrees, and were designated teachers' colleges.

+From 1910 to 1960, East Central operated Horace Mann Training School, a teacher education program.
+From its inception, the training school focused on elementary and junior high students.
+In 1925, Horace Mann added older students.
+In 1953, a new Horace Mann building was completed where the program was housed until Horace Mann Training School was discontinued in 1960.

-Expanding beyond education degrees, in 1939 the school became East Central State College.
+Expanding beyond education degrees, in 1939 the school became "East Central State College".
 Fifteen years later, the regional colleges were allowed to offer graduate degrees.
-By 1974, the state legislature renamed the state colleges, and it became East Central Oklahoma State University—a name it retained until 1985 when it gained its present name.
+By 1974, the state legislature renamed the state colleges, and it became "East Central Oklahoma State University"—a name it retained until 1985 when it gained its present name.